jiskattema/vim-vorg-md/README.md

 ## 2012
   2012-10-23 Found a nice CSS tool #tools
 ```

-### Sections
-Vorg is a hierarchical file format.
-You organize your notes, tasks and text in
-sections, sub-sections, sub-sub-sections etc.  The plugin will automatically
-fold sections based on their indentation level.

-Markdown headers are also allowed, and will be folded just like tasks.

 ### Tasks
 Vorg supports and automates task tracking.
 Existing mappings help with checkbox